 What to do During Moments of Embarrassment

-Here are some guidelines and suggestions to help you handle the fear of embarrassment in the moment.
+Here are several guidelines to help you handle the fear of embarrassment when it surprises you unexpectedly.

 The most important things you must do is stay cool, calm and collected.
-Take several deep breaths, count backwards from ten and settle yourself down by coming back to the present moment.
+Take several deep breaths, count backward from ten and settle yourself down by tuning into the present moment.

 Think Positively and Creatively

 Staying optimistic and viewing the situation in a positive light will immediately open a world of possibilities.
-No longer will you be the victim of circumstance, but instead you will become the master of your own destiny.
+No longer will you be the victim of circumstance.
+Instead, you will become the master of your own destiny.